mathesar-foundation/mathesar/docs/docs/install/docker/index.md

 3. Run Mathesar Installation script
     ```bash
-    # Install Mathesar types and casting function on the databases specified using the `MATHESAR_DATABASES` env variable in the previous step, run database migrations on the Django meta database,  store the static files in the `static` volumes.
+    # Install Mathesar types and casting function on the databases specified using the `MATHESAR_DATABASES` env variable in the previous step, run database migrations on the Django meta database, and store the static files in the `static` volumes.
     docker exec mathesar_service python install.py --skip-confirm
     ```